 – Luciano de Crescenzo

-Besides their love for each other, Carlos and Cindy also share a love for mankind and for the planet.
-Before we finished the interview Carlos turned serious.
-“Humanity loves to worship and has a total preoccupation with the god of economy, which is the love for power, which is more important than life, people, or the planet.
+Besides their love for each other, Carlos and Cindy share a love for mankind and the planet.
+The last thing Carlos said before we finished the interview was, “Humanity loves to worship and has a total preoccupation with the god of economy, which is the love for power that is more important than life, people, or the planet.

 “The symptoms of being separate from the Supreme Being are guilt, shame, judgment, condemnation, and fear.
 I know without a doubt that beauty, elegance, excellence, grace and dignity are the only passports towards global healing.
 Free water, education, food, and electricity for every human on the planet will be the result of living with these spiritual principles.
-I also want women to be equal in everything – in bed, in the office, in the oval office.
+I also want women to be equal in everything—in bed, the office, the oval office.
 That is my ultimate goal.”

 Our destiny changes with our thought; we shall become what we wish to become, do what we wish to do, when our habitual thought corresponds with our desire.”